UPPMAX/HPC-python/docs/day1/IDEs.rst

 UPPMAX
 ######

+Depending on your requirement of GPU or CPU, you can use Jupyter on either Rackham or Snowy compute node.

-UPPMAX procedure step 1: login to a remote desktop
+1. login to a remote desktop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Login to a remote desktop: